Ukrainian troops surrendering at Mariupol registered as POWs

 A prosecutor has disputed that Shishimarin was acting under orders, saying the direction didn’t come from a direct commander.

-She told the court that she believed Shishimarin deserves a life sentence, the maximum possible, but that she wouldn’t mind if he were exchanged as part of a possible swap for the Ukrainian defenders of the Azovstal steel plant in Mariupol.
+She told the court that she believed Shishimarin deserves a life sentence, the maximum possible, but that she wouldn’t mind if he were exchanged as part of a possible swap for the defenders of the Azovstal plant.

-Mariupol was a target of the Russians from the outset as Moscow sought to open a land corridor from its territory to the Crimean Peninsula, which it seized from Ukraine in 2014 — but the city's defenders grimly clung to the steel mill, preventing Russia from completing its occupation of the city.

-The city — its prewar population of about 430,000 now reduced by about three-quarters — has largely been reduced to rubble by relentless bombardment, and Ukraine says over 20,000 civilians have been killed there.

 McQuillan reported from Lviv.
 Associated Press journalists Yuras Karmanau in Lviv, Andrea Rosa in Kharkiv, and Aamer Madhani in Washington and other AP staffers around the world contributed.